Home / The "Deglobalization" Portfolio: Why Boring Industrials Are The New Tech ?

 The Electrification Utility

 AI needs power.
 Eaton provides the switchgear for Data Centers to handle "Power Bursting" from AI workloads.
 It is the "arms dealer" for the grid upgrade required by EVs and AI.
+Backlog is at record highs.

 🧠